Gai Jatra Festival in Nepal: 2025

 The King suggested every family with lost members participate in the event.
 The idea behind this act was to indulge the realization that death is inevitable.
 However, this event became more than grief, and the participants added humorous elements.
 Witnessing the collective sorrow and the humor used to cope with the pain, the queen smiled, and the event succeeded.

 The accomplishment of this gathering turned out to be more than a one-time thing.
-With this resilient ambiance of the festive, King decided to do this annually to sustain the hopes and beliefs of the people.
+With this resilient ambiance of the festive season, King decided to do this annually to sustain the hopes and beliefs of the people.
 This started the century-old Gai Jatra celebration to be an annual celebration.

 How do people celebrate Gai Jatra in Nepal?